KyleM157/jettywatch/index.markdown

 Wind is looking like an issue, but there should still be some swell around.
 I wouldn't expect much quality, but if you have nothing else to do, give it a look early am or before dark.
 Avoid midday high tide and wind.

+Best board: Groveler or longboard

 ---

 #### Weekend of 9/13-9/14

-I would expect some lonboardable waves for the weekend with Sunday possibly offering some grovel waves for the experinced folks.
+I would expect some longboardable waves for the weekend.
 Wind is light offshore early am both days and is worth a look.
-I'd expect surf heights for Saturday to be in the knee to thigh range and Sunday to be in the waist high range.
-There is some variability in the forecast that far out, so take this with a grain of salt.
+I'd expect surf heights for Saturday/Sunday to be in the thigh-waist range depending on the quality of the bar.
+Wind picks up from the south late Sunday, so look in the morning if trying to surf.
+Since we're looking at small east swell, sanbar choice will be particularly important.

+Notes: Avoid the midday high tide

+Best board: longboard to make the most of the small surf on offer

 ---

 #### Next Week

-It's far out, but we could see a notable swell event late next week around 9/19 that would peak around 9/22.
+It's far out, but we could see a notable swell event around 9/23.
 Way too early to tell, but there's hope for better surf on the horizon.

 As for the tropics, there is a greater than 20% chance of cyclone formation through 9/16 and >40% chance for the week of 9/17-9/23.
 Currently, I'm not seeing anything spin up on the GFS, but we are still in hurricane season.
+Currently there is a lot of dry air over the Atlantic which will slow things down/prevent cyclone formation for a bit.

 ---